samfajobi/samfajobi/README.md

 ### Hi there 👋
 My name is Samuel

-🔭I'm a dedicated Software Developer adept at building responsive web app from front to back 🌱I'm currently learning React, Node Js, Javascript and Firebase 👯I'm looking to collaborate with other passionate developers
+🔭I'm a dedicated Software Developer
+🌱I'm currently learning React, Node Js, Javascript and Firebase 👯I'm looking to collaborate with other passionate developers